 A light switch tap event is a "When" that is based on single-, double-, or tripletaps of light switch and dimmer buttons.

 To create a light switch tap event for light switches and dimmers:

-1 In the Automation home screen, click Add New Automation, then click When a light switch button is tapped.
+1 In the Automation home screen, click When a light switch button is tapped.

 A list of light switches and dimmers opens.